Before you start

 Make sure you've set up your Civic.ly account — you need access to the web app to use the map.

 The map is where you see all your council's assets and areas plotted geographically.
-You can use it to explore what you own, find specific locations, switch between different map layers, and access the drawing tools for creating areas.
+You can use it to explore what you own, find specific locations, switch between different map layers, filter what's displayed, and access the drawing tools for creating areas.
 This article gives you a quick tour of the map interface and what you can do with it.

 To open the map, click Map in the left-hand menu.